 Computer modem standard information

 The 56k technology was a Modem technology that offered a faster solution for end users and SOHO.
-When originally introduced, two technologies emerged: X2, which was developed by UsRobotics; and KFlex, which was introduced by Lucent and Rockwell.
-Unfortunately, with competing standards this caused confusion and difficulties for end-users and Internet Service Providers (ISP).
-For example, if an end-user had an X2 modem, but the Internet Service Provider only had KFlex modems, the end-user would be unable to achieve the optimal performance.
+When originally introduced, two technologies emerged: X2, which was developed by UsRobotics, and KFlex, which was introduced by Lucent and Rockwell.
+Unfortunately, with competing standards this caused confusion and difficulties for end-users and the ISP (Internet service provider).
+For example, if an end-user had an X2 modem, but the ISP only had KFlex modems, the end-user would be unable to achieve the optimal performance.

 Because of this dilemma, a new V.90 standard was developed.
 This standard merged X2 and KFlex that allowed maximum performance and compatibility.

 September 1996 - UsRobotics (3COM) submitted the first V.90 56k proposal to ITU.